ngscheurich/system/config/nvim/README.md

 ### Status Line

-The _status line_ describes the information anchored to the bottom of each Neovim window or, in my case, instance tabpage.
+The _status line_ describes the information anchored to the bottom of each Neovim window or, in my case, tabpage.
 [Heirline.nvim] provides a framework for building out a custom status line, which I’ve done in [a separate module](fnl/statusline.fnl).
 Key components of my status line are:

 - Vim mode
 - File name and changed indicator